callb4ck/callb4ck.github.io/_posts/2024-03-18-use-beta-software.md

 ---
 Let me explain.

 Many of us avoid alpha, beta, release-candidate, prerelease, whatever you wanna call software that is still unfinished.
-And that's completely legit..
+And that's completely legit.

 But I strongly believe that there can be something magical in the use of beta software.